dockerizedrupal/php-5.2-for-docker/README.md

 # docker-php-5.2

-A [Docker](https://docker.com/) image for [PHP](http://php.net/) version 5.2 that runs PHP in FPM (FastCGI Process Manager) mode.
+A Docker image for [PHP](http://php.net/) version 5.2 that runs PHP in FPM (FastCGI Process Manager) mode that is used in the [Dockerized Drupal](https://dockerizedrupal.com/) project.

-Configuration, PHP extensions and other tools built into the image are primarily aimed for the developers that are using [Drupal](https://www.drupal.org/) as their primary development framework.

 ## Run the container

-Using the `docker` command:

     CONTAINER="php" && sudo docker run \
       --name "${CONTAINER}" \